Generic Naked Singularities in Vaidya Spacetimes: Results

 \begin{proposition} (Locally Naked) Consider the incoming Vaidya spacetime as above characterized by a nondecreasing mass function $m(v)$ which is continuous and piecewise $C^1$. \begin{enumerate}[(i)] \item If there exists a $v_0>0$ such that $m'(v) \leq \frac{1}{16}$ on $(0,v_0]$, then there exists a one-parameter family (modulo $S^2$) of outgoing radial null geodesics which terminate to the past at $(v,r) \to (0,0)$. \item If there exists a $v_0 > 0$ and $\varepsilon>0$ such that $m'(v) \geq \frac{1}{16} + \varepsilon$ on $(0,v_0]$, then no causal curve terminates to the past at $(v,r) \to (0,0)$. \end{enumerate} \end{proposition}

 Note the hypothesis for {\it (i)} is ensured if $m_+'(0) < \frac{1}{16}$, while the hypothesis for {\it (ii)} is equivalent to $m_+'(0) > \frac{1}{16}$.
-It is already known by other techniques that the singularity is locally naked if and only if $m_+'(0) \leq \frac{1}{16}$ (\cite{joshi1992strong},\cite{bengtsson2012spherical}), but we include this statement and proof for use in and comparison to the globally naked result, and because the proof method makes trivial an observation regarding the curvature strength of the singularity.
+It is already known by other techniques that the singularity is locally naked if and only if $m_+'(0) \leq \frac{1}{16}$ (\cite{bengtsson2012spherical, joshi1992strong}), but we include this statement and proof for use in and comparison to the globally naked result, and because the proof method makes trivial an observation regarding the curvature strength of the singularity, leading us to the next result.
 In the globally $C^2$ case, of course, $m_+'(0) = m_-'(0)=0$, yielding the interesting observation that {\it smoothness favors a locally naked singularity}.